-Yes, you must be insured if learning in your car or someone else's.
+You must be insured if learning in your car or another private vehicle.
+If you’re only using an instructor’s car you’ll probably be covered already.
 Find out how to get learner driver's cover here.

 It can cover damage to your and another driver's car after an accident.
 It can also cover theft, vandalism, fire and more.

 It is the amount you have to pay towards any claim you make.
 Find out how car insurance excess works here.